ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/08-website-basics.md

     * _If the item is a combo, you may also include the contents of the combo!_
   * You may use additional HTML elements & CSS style to improve the readability of this page as you see fit!
 As with the GUI project, this is your chance to explore a bit.
     * The model solution uses the [Card](https://getbootstrap.com/docs/4.6/components/card/) component and [Row Columns](https://getbootstrap.com/docs/4.6/layout/grid/#row-columns) in Bootstrap 4.6.
-  * Under the "Combo" heading, add a note that any wrap, sides, and drink may be combined for a combo discount, and print the current combo discount value as well. (_Hint: you'll have to send this through the controller to the template somehow..._)
+  * Under the "Combo" heading, add a note that any pizza, 2 sides, and drink may be combined for a combo discount, and print the current combo discount value as well. (_Hint: you'll have to send this through the controller to the template somehow..._)

 {{% notice tip %}}

 You can format currency values directly in your templates!
 See [Formatting Currencies in Spring using Thymeleaf](https://www.baeldung.com/spring-thymeleaf-currencies) for Java or using the familiar Python [String.format()](https://realpython.com/python-formatted-output/) function as demonstrated in this [StackOverflow](https://stackoverflow.com/a/31158813) comment.

 {{% /notice %}}

-###### Documentation & Testing

-* All new classes and methods must include full documentation comments.
-* HTML templates do not require documentation, but inline comments are recommended if they are useful.
-* No new unit tests are required.

 ## Time Requirements